hugojosefson/botpress-recast/README.md

   })
 }

-// You need to call this method once you are done implementing the Actions bp.wit.reinitializeClient()
+// You need to call this method once you are done implementing the Conversation Actions bp.recast.reinitializeClient()
 ```